objectionary/eo/README.md

 IN$:
 ```
 #### `int` Data Type Object
-The `int` data type object is used to store and performing computations on 64-bit integer numbers.
+The `int` data type object represents a 64-bit integer number.
-**Fully Qualified Name:** `org.eolang.int` (the object is automatically imported, so no aliasing or FQN reference required).
+**Fully Qualified Name:** `org.eolang.int` (no aliasing or FQN reference required since the object is automatically imported).
 ##### Syntax
-The `int` data type object values may be parsed by the EO compiler directly from the source code.
+The `int` data type object may be parsed by the EO compiler directly from the source code.
 The syntax rules for values are as follows.
 **EBNF Notation**
 ```EBNF
 INT      ::= ( '+' | '-' )?
 [0-9]+
 ```
-There is also an alternative syntax for hexadecimal numerals (i.e. with the base `16`).
+There is also an alternative syntax for hexadecimal numerals (i.e., with the base `16`).
 This notation implies only non-negative values.
 ```EBNF
 HEX      ::= '0x' [0-9a-f]+
 ```